Optics Performance and Stability

 The OTE has been in routine wavefront sensing and control (i.e., "maintenance") mode since the end of OTE commissioning.
 In this mode, the wavefront is measured every 2 days using NIRCam weak lenses, and mirror alignment corrections are made as needed.
 This 2-day sensing cadence has a loose tolerance; the goal is to schedule wavefront sensing observations so as to accommodate any time-critical observations and to not disrupt long mosaic or time-series observations.

-Wavefront corrections via mirror control have proven relatively infrequent, averaging a correction every 1.5 months (Requirement was no more frequently than once every 2 weeks).
+Wavefront corrections via mirror control have proven relatively infrequent, averaging a correction every 29 days prior to March 2024.
+After the correction in March 2024, there was a 186 day stretch without corrections, raising the average to 36 days.
+(The requirement was no more frequently than once every 2 weeks.)
 Wavefront sensing and control observations, necessary to maintain image quality, take < 1.5% of the total observatory time, which is accounted as part of the observatory calibration overheads.
-Each cycle, STScI will consider anew the 2-day cadence of sensing measurements based on the stability of the telescope and its level of performance.
+In December 2024, the cadence of sensing measurements was increased from 2 days to 4 days.
+This cadence could be changed again in future, based on the stability of the telescope and its level of performance.

 Note that the intent of the mirror corrections (i.e., wavefront control) is to maintain the telescope alignment, not to specifically alter it.
 That is, the goal of corrections is to bring the OTE back to the nominal aligned state that had been achieved at the end of the commissioning period, and ensure it continually remains near that state.
 There is no plan for "campaign" style observations in which the OTE would be temporarily optimized for one instrument over another.
 Nor is there any need for observers to request scheduling their observations with any particular timing constraints relative to wavefront sensing.
 However, to mitigate any possible impacts of thermal changes to the point spread function during certain high-contrast imaging observations, it is recommended that the target and reference stars be observed sequentially.
 Users should consult documentation on the specific instrument and mode they wish to use for best observing practices.